haseeb-cb/fundamentals-of-gis/Content/5_Exercise.md

 - Figure

 10. Let’s continue with defining the unsuitable areas by determining the “bad slopes”.
+	- Use the Reclassify -tool again, choose this time the slope raster as the input
+	- Add the reclassification table as pictured below
-	- Use the Reclassify -tool again, choose this time the slope raster as the input.
-In the new window choose reduce the number of classes to 2 and set the upper break values on the right manually as 15 and 54.
+	- In the new window choose reduce the number of classes to 2 and set the upper break values on the right manually as 15 and 54.
 Return to the first page by pressing OK and fill in the rest of the form using the image below as your support.

 The “water buffer” and the “bad slopes” will be classified as “0” so that they can be removed from the calculations later on with multiplication.